-This greeting builds on yesterday's greeting and has students use an alliteration based on their name.
-Ask students to think of a positive adjective that can describe them and begins with the first letter of their first name.
-For example, Sierra could be "Savvy Sierra."

-Have students consider an alliteration for their greeting and give a thumbs up when they're ready.
-Tell students that it's OK if someone else picks the same adjective.

-Model how you will greet each person by saying, "Good morning everyone, I'm [your own alliteration]."
-All students respond, "Good morning, [your alliteration]."

-Continue around the circle until everyone has been greeted.
-If students are at their desks, call on students until everyone has been greeted.

-This greeting builds on yesterday's greeting and has students use an alliteration based on their name.
-Ask students to think of a positive adjective that can describe them and begins with the first letter of their first name.
-For example, Sierra could be "Savvy Sierra."

-Have students consider an alliteration for their greeting and give a thumbs up when they're ready.
-Tell students that it's OK if someone picks the same adjective.

-Model how you will greet each person by saying, "Good morning everyone, I'm [your own alliteration]."
-All students respond, "Good morning [your alliteration]."

-Post an order or call on students one at a time until everyone has been greeted.
-Students should unmute when they share, and stay muted when they greet.
+In-Person Virtual Have students think of a positive adjective that can describe them and begins with the first letter of their first name.
+For example: "Savvy Sierra."
+Stu- dents pick an alliteration for their greeting and give a thumbs up when they're ready.
+Tell students it's OK if someone picks the same adjective.
+Begin by saying, "Good morning everyone, I'm [your own al- literation]."
+All students greet back, "Good morning [your alliteration]."
+Continue until everyone is greeted.
+Have students think of a positive adjective that can describe them and begins with the first letter of their first name.
+For example: "Savvy Sierra."
+Stu- dents pick an alliteration for their greeting and give a thumbs up when they're ready.
+Tell students it's OK if someone picks the same adjective.
+Begin by saying, "Good morning everyone, I'm [your own al- literation]."
+All students greet back, "Good morning [your alliteration]."
+Continue until everyone is greeted.
+When students introduce themselves, they should unmute, but they should remain muted when they greet others.